 Audience Analysis Grading Rubric

-- Does the audience analysis select three sources from the annotated bibliography that seem to provide a broad range of opinions on the problem addressed in the final proposal?
+- Does the audience analysis select three new sources (not from the annotated bibliography) that seem to provide a broad range of opinions on the problem addressed in the final proposal?
 Does the analysis use headings before each discussion of a new source?

-- Are the scholarly strengths and weaknesses of each source clearly highlighted?
+- Are the scholarly strengths and weaknesses of each source clearly described?

 If the answer to any of these questions is “no,” I give the essay some kind of C. If the answer to most of the questions is “no,” its grade will be lower.
 To essays that have received “yes” answers to the questions above, I add the following:

 - Does the analysis describe in great detail a tentative audience that you could imagine reading your final proposal?
-(Does the audience consist of, for example, people roughly your same age or members of your own generation, an older generation, or authorities in a position of power?
+(For example, does the audience consist of people roughly your same age or members of your own generation, an older generation, or authorities in a position of power?
 Does the audience know very little about the problem, or are they already well versed in its basics?
 Are they residents of a specific geographic place, or members of specific community groups or organizations impacted by the problem?)